Deformation Theory for Finite Cluster Complexes: Coefficients, Gradings, and Bases of Cluster Monomials

 Here the specialization to $\text{Trop}(u_1, \dots , u_m)$ means we are working in the \emph{tropical semifield}, see e.g.~\cite[Definition 2.2]{FZ_clustersIV}. \end{conj} Conjecture \ref{conj:g_via_F} is true whenever $\A(\tB)$ is of finite cluster type \cite[Corollary 10.10]{FZ_clustersIV}.

-Although $\A(\tB^\prin)$ depends on our choice of seed, we may also add coefficients in a way that is \emph{independent} of the seed choice: \begin{defn}[{\cite[\S 12]{FZ_clustersIV}, \cite{reading}}] Let $\tB$ be an extended exchange matrix of finite cluster type.
+Although $\A(\tB^\prin)$ depends on our choice of seed, we may also add coefficients in a way that is \emph{independent} of the seed choice.
+For any matrix $B$, denote its transpose by $B^\tr$. \begin{defn}[{\cite[\S 12]{FZ_clustersIV}, \cite{reading}}] Let $\tB$ be an extended exchange matrix of finite cluster type.
 The \emph {cluster algebra with universal coefficients} $\A^\univ(\tB)$ is the cluster algebra associated to $\tB^\univ$, where

 and $U_{B}$ is the matrix whose rows are the $\bg$-vectors of the cluster variables of $\A(B^{\tr})$. \end{defn} Up to canonical isomorphism, $\A^\univ(\tB)$ is independent of the choice of seed, and we will simply write $\A^\univ$.
 This definition agrees with the original definition of a universal cluster algebra \cite[\S 12]{FZ_clustersIV}, see \cite{reading}.
 We see from the above that $\A^\univ$ is obtained from $\A$ by adding in $p$ frozen variables $\bt=t_1,\ldots,t_p$, where $p$ is the number of cluster variables of $\A$.